ucb-dataj/2018/md/week10.md

 Or you can do something like analyze how far people in various communities have to travel to [access an abortion clinic](https://pudding.cool/2017/09/clinics/).
 Often, as NPR found, [the nearest clinic is hundreds of miles away](https://www.npr.org/sections/health-shots/2017/10/03/555166033/for-many-women-the-nearest-abortion-clinic-is-hundreds-of-miles-away).

+# Spend some time on your shapefile

+Load it.
+Label it.

 # Homework
 Spend some time in your shapefile and describe, in words, a join that you can use to populate it with data.
 What column's can you use in that join?